Ovarian cancer: Clear-cell adenocarcinoma

 Clear-cell adenocarcinomas are histopathologically similar to other clear-cell carcinomas, with clear cells and hobnail cells.
 They represent approximately 5–10% of epithelial ovarian cancers and are associated with endometriosis in the pelvic cavity.
 They are typically early-stage and therefore curable by surgery, but advanced clear-cell adenocarcinomas (approximately 20%) have a poor prognosis and are often resistant to platinum chemotherapy.

 Endometrioid

 Endometrioid adenocarcinomas make up approximately 13–15% of all ovarian cancers.
 Because they are typically low-grade, endometrioid adenocarcinomas have a good prognosis.
-The median age of diagnosis is around 53 years of age.
+The median age of diagnosis is around 53 years.
 These tumors frequently co-occur with endometriosis or endometrial cancer.
-Cancer antigen 125 levels are typically elevated and a family history of a first degree relative with endometrioid ovarian cancer is associated with increased risk of developing endometrioid ovarian cancer.
+Cancer antigen 125 levels are typically elevated, and a family history of a first-degree relative with endometrioid ovarian cancer is associated with increased risk of developing endometrioid ovarian cancer.
 The average tumor size is larger than 10 cm.

 Malignant mixed müllerian tumor (carcinosarcoma)

 Mixed müllerian tumors make up less than 1% of ovarian cancer.
 They have epithelial and mesenchymal cells visible and tend to have a poor prognosis.